 Landlord tenant laws exist across federal and state jurisdictions to govern the relationship between a property owner and a tenant.
 These laws include landlord and tenant responsibilities, such as handling security deposits, subletting, and evictions.
 Landlords must know and comply with these laws to protect their investments and ensure tenants continue to occupy their properties.

-Being a landlord is not easy.
-Whether you own 1 unit, 1 building, or are looking to scale your business to the next level, Baselane can help.
+Whether you own one unit, one building, or are looking to scale your business to the next level, Baselane can help.
 Baselane is a new banking platform built specifically for independent landlords.
-It offers FREE banking, FREE rent collection, and FREE bookkeeping and reporting tools all from 1 simple to use platform.

 Note that landlord tenant laws exist in all 50 states.
 If you own a property outside of the state you reside in, you must abide by the rules of the state in which the rental property exists.
 Click on the interactive map below to view landlord tenant laws specific to your state.